Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Strategy.md

+[//]: # (TODO:: Need to add examples in other Language )

-# **Strategy Design Pattern**
+# **Strategy**

+## **What ?**

+The Strategy Pattern is a behavioral design pattern that allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
+It lets the algorithm vary independently from clients that use it, promoting flexibility, scalability, and separation of concerns.

 In simpler terms, It enables selecting a specific algorithm at runtime based on the context, without modifying the client code.

----

-## **What ?
-The **Strategy Pattern** is a **behavioral design pattern** that allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
-It lets the algorithm vary independently from clients that use it, promoting **flexibility, scalability, and separation of concerns**.

----

 ## **When to Use?**
-- When you have **multiple algorithms** or behaviors that can be applied to an object and want to switch between them dynamically.
+- When you have multiple algorithms or behaviors that can be applied to an object and want to switch between them dynamically.
-- When you need to **avoid conditional logic** (like many `if-else` or `switch` statements).
+- When you need to avoid conditional logic (like many `if-else` or `switch` statements).
-- When you want to **decouple** the code that uses the algorithm from the actual implementation of the algorithm.
+- When you want to decouple the code that uses the algorithm from the actual implementation of the algorithm.
-- When a class has multiple related behaviors, and you want to **configure them at runtime**.
+- When a class has multiple related behaviors, and you want to configure them at runtime.

----

 ## **Why to Use ?**
-- **Avoids code duplication** by eliminating repeated conditional logic.
+- Avoids code duplication by eliminating repeated conditional logic.
-- **Adheres to the Open/Closed principle** (open for extension, closed for modification).
+- Adheres to the Open/Closed principle (open for extension, closed for modification).
-- Promotes **modularity and testability** since algorithms are in separate classes.
+- Promotes modularity and testability since algorithms are in separate classes.
-- **Simplifies maintenance** by isolating algorithms from the business logic.
+- Simplifies maintenance by isolating algorithms from the business logic.

----

 ## **When Not to Use?**
-- If the algorithms are not likely to change or only one behavior is needed, adding this pattern would add **unnecessary complexity**.
+- If the algorithms are not likely to change or only one behavior is needed, adding this pattern would add unnecessary complexity.
-- When performance is critical, and switching algorithms frequently incurs **overhead**.
+- When performance is critical, and switching algorithms frequently incurs overhead.
-- If the algorithms are trivial and simple, the **extra classes and abstractions** may not be worth the effort.
+- If the algorithms are trivial and simple, the extra classes and abstractions may not be worth the effort.

----

 ## **How to Implement ?**

-???+ example "Simple Java Example"
+??? example "Simple Example"

-    Let’s implement a **payment system** that allows different payment methods using the Strategy Pattern.
-We will define multiple payment strategies (like **Credit Card** and **PayPal**) and switch between them dynamically.
+    Let’s implement a payment system that allows different payment methods using the Strategy Pattern.
+We will define multiple payment strategies (like Credit Card and PayPal) and switch between them dynamically.

     ```java title="Step-1: Create the Strategy Interface"
     // PaymentStrategy.java